What does APRC mean and why does it matter when borrowing?

 How do mortgage providers set interest rates?

-Loan and mortgage providers tend to set their own interest rates.
-As well as considering the Bank of England base rate, lenders look at other factors, such as how much competition there is in the market, how much the loan is likely to cost them and what kind of risk the borrower presents.
+Along with the Bank of England base rate, lenders consider other factors, such as market competition, how much the loan is likely to cost them and what kind of risk the borrower presents.

 Why was the ARPC introduced?